sgratzl/sgratzl.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Samuel Gratzl is a passionate Information visualizer and experienced Software Architect.
+Samuel Gratzl is a passionate Research Software Engineer with a focus on interactive information visualization.
+He is a Full Stack Developer with 10+ years of experience.
 He loves to dig into code, hunt bugs, and design new platforms.
+His goal is enabling researcher to discover more insights faster and easier.
 {style="text-align: justify;"}